Least Ambiguous Set-Valued Classifiers with Bounded Error Levels: Introduction

 \section{Introduction}

-We consider the multiclass classification problem, where the goal is to label each point $x$ in a feature space $\mathcal X$ with the appropriate class label $y$ in $\mathcal Y=\{1,...,K\}$.
-Unlike standard classifiers, which output a single label for each point in $\mathcal X$, our goal is to construct a set-valued classifier that assigns a set of plausible labels to each point in $\mathcal X$.
+Let $(X,Y)\in \mathcal X\times\mathcal Y$ be a random vector with unknown distribution $\mP$.
+Here $\mathcal X$, typically a subset of $\mathbb R^d$, is a feature space, and $\mathcal Y=\{1,...,K\}$ is the label space.
+In the traditional multiclass classification problem the goal is to label each point $x\in\mathcal X$ with the appropriate class label $y\in\mathcal Y$ in a way that is coherent with $\mP$.
+Unlike standard classifiers, which output a single label for each point in $\mathcal X$, our goal is to construct a set-valued classifier that assigns a set of {\em plausible} labels to each point in $\mathcal X$, while assuming that each sample point truly belongs to a single class.
 Our motivation comes from the fact that in most classification tasks there are ambiguous observations whose true class is difficult to determine, yet traditional classifiers are forced to output single labels.
 We argue that assigning sets of plausible labels provides a better treatment to such instances and therefore leads to a more informative approach to classification.
+While there already exist approaches to set-valued classification, we derive set-valued classifiers that guarantee lower bounds on the probability of containing the true label while minimizing the average number of assigned labels.

 A set-valued classifier is a function $\mathbf{H}:\mathcal X\mapsto 2^{\mathcal Y}$, or in other words, $\mathbf{H}(x)$ is a subset of $\{1,\ldots,K\}$ for each $x\in \mathcal X$.
 We denote the joint distribution of $(X,Y)$ on $\mathcal X\times \mathcal Y$ by $\mP$.
 Having a set-valued output allows us to guarantee levels of confidence in our predictions.
 We consider two types of coverage guarantees: